 And yet, here is what I know: my fierce love for Sophie, and later, for her siblings, taught me how to rip my tongue from the frosty door and ever so slowly un-hunch, how to integrate my past and present selves toward something resembling whole.
 How to appreciate and even prefer the precise, delicate blossoms produced by hardy shrub roses, those ancient plants that survive harsh climates and thrive through neglect, summer into fall, year after year.
 Ultimately, all this prepared me to accept, when the time came, the dizzying risk of being loved wildly for my actual self by my second husband these last fifteen years.
 I could never have understood at twenty-two that sometimes, exposing ourselves to receive that kind of love can be vastly more terrifying than giving it.

 SOPHIE ARRIVED in August, a perfect slippery thing, tiny and featherless, yet bigger than me, bigger than all of us.
 Limitless.
 I couldn't understand how the walls didn't buckle and fall, how the floor and ceiling didn't blow out from the impossibility of containing her.
 She was expanding everywhere, like ocean, like sky.
 Yet, she was tucked somehow into the crook of my arm, her cheek against my chest.
 Her skin on mine was all sand and waves, it was morning sun, a safe place I knew by heart.
 John cried and said, “She has your chin.”
-I’ll never forget his sweet boyish face in the afternoon light of the hospital room, or our white farmhouse, sweet Baby Girl, those bountiful roses, that pile of dead sticks drying under the hot summer sun, like kindling.
+I’ll never forget his sweet boyish face in the afternoon light of the hospital room, or our white farmhouse and our little cat, those bright bountiful roses, that pile of dead sticks drying under the hot sun, like kindling.
 But most of all, I will never forget how it felt to hold Sophie, still salty and oceanic, my firstborn daughter, who breathed under water, and who would teach me, finally, to how dive.